TLe2023/CarPricePrediction/README.md

 loss.
 As a result, the target encoding technique was employed and the risk of overfitting was mitigated with cross-validation.

 **Scaling and normalization:** Attributes were scaled with the standard scaler.
-Target feature, 'price', was normalized with quartile the transformation technique.
+Target feature, 'price', was normalized with the quantile transformation technique.

  ![fig10](images/target.png)